ebenefuenf/quma/docs/shadowing.rst

     ├── create_admin.sql
     └── get_admin.sql

-When you initialze quma with both directories like this:
+When you initialize quma with both directories like this:

 .. code-block:: python